What is a holistic coach and why is it different?

 A quick fix?

-There are some sleep experts are always quick to suggest those quick fix methods.
+There are some sleep experts who are always quick to suggest those quick-fix methods.
 A controlled crying method is just that, quick, effective and harmless.
 In their own opinion, they say this.
 What is then said quickly is that anyone who then challenges this method is doing nothing more than scaremongering these parents and making them feel guilty…

 I wonder if this misses the point?
 My promotion of holistic sleep programs – this being a multi-dimensional approach, which looks at so much more.
 The essential whole picture.
 Holistic sleep programs recognize that a baby is usually completely normal in their needs.
 We have to be aware that their needs are so much more than just physical, they are also psychological.
 Emotional and relational too.
 So by leaving them to cry will do nothing for these needs.
 All it does is stress parents out more!